 Tap Get Recovery Code to get a code.
-Again, you’ll need to give this code to the person, which could be face to face, over the phone, or via text message.
+Again, you’ll need to give this code to the person, which could be face-to-face, over the phone, or via text message.

 How to remove a recovery contact

-You can remove a recovery contact by tapping their name on the Account Recovery screen, then tapping Remove Contact.
+You can remove a recovery contact by tapping their name on the Account Recovery screen, and then tapping Remove Contact.

 You can remove yourself as someone else’s recovery contact by tapping their name in the Account Recovery For section of the Account Recovery Screen, then tapping Remove Contact.